a20r/rover/docs/configuration.md

 # Configuration
 This project relies on a JSON configuration file.
 It indicates how the simulation is to be run.
 Below is a schema for the configuration file to run the simulation.
+Once you create the configuration JSON file, you can pass it in as a command line argument to the main program.

 ```
 {